Luther Gulick (physician): Life

 He graduated from the medical school of New York University in 1889.

-Gulick was founding superintendent of the physical education department of the International YMCA Training School, now Springfield College, in Springfield, Massachusetts, from 1887-1900.
+Gulick was founding superintendent of the physical education department of the International YMCA Training School, now Springfield College, in Springfield, Massachusetts, from 1887 to 1900.

 He designed a triangle logo—Spirit, Mind, & Body—representing the YMCA philosophy.
 This evolved into the block letter "Y" used in the modern YMCA logo, as well as the Springfield College seal.

 Gulick persuaded a young instructor named James Naismith, a teacher at the school, to create an indoor game that could be played during the off-season.
 In response, Naismith invented and popularized basketball.
 Gulick worked with Naismith to spread the sport, chairing the Basketball Committee of the Amateur Athletic Union (1895–1905) and representing the United States Olympic Committee during the 1908 Olympic Games.
 For his efforts to increase the popularity of basketball and of physical fitness in general, Gulick was inducted into the Basketball Hall of Fame as a contributor in 1959.

 He was principal of the Pratt Institute High School from 1900 to 1903.
 From 1903 to 1908, he headed physical training in the public schools of New York City, and from 1908 to 1913 directed the department of child hygiene at the Russell Sage Foundation.
 He served as president of the American Physical Education Association in 1903-1906, of the Public School Physical Training Society in 1905-1908, and of the Camp Fire Girls after 1913.